The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Introduction and main results

 \textbf{Heuristics.} We now discuss some heuristics that first led us to guess the aforementioned integration by parts formula.
 The SLE loop measure with parameter $\kappa$ can be thought of as being absolutely continuous w.r.t. the SLE loop measure with parameter $8/3$ (corresponding to a vanishing central charge):

 where $I_L(\eta)$ is the Loewner energy, or universal Liouville action, of $\eta$.
 This path integral formulation is especially inspired by \cite{carfagnini2023onsager}, but, as we are about to argue, is also consolidated by our integration by parts formula \eqref{E:intro_IBP}.
 Making sense of \eqref{E:intro_path_integral} would require renormalisations because, for $\nu_{8/3}$-almost every $\eta$, $I^L(\eta)=+\infty$ (and, indeed, $\nu_\kappa$ is not absolutely continuous w.r.t $\nu_{8/3}$ when $\kappa \neq 8/3$).
 The SLE$_{8/3}$-loop measure possesses a greater level of symmetry since it is exactly invariant under restrictions.
 This can be used to show the integration by parts \eqref{E:intro_IBP} in this case.
 Making formal computations with \eqref{E:intro_path_integral} and using a formula by Takhtajan and Teo \cite[Chapter~2, Theorem~3.5]{TakhtajanTeo06} relating variations of the Loewner energy to the Schwarzian derivative of $f$ and $g$, we can then derive \eqref{E:intro_IBP}.
+This formal computation is detailed in Appendix~\ref{Appendix:formal}.